AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **Use Case: UC04 - Update Patient Information**

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker updates a patient's information in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker updates a patient's information in the IMS.
 - **Preconditions:** Healthcare worker has logged into the system and has selected the patient whose information needs to be updated.
-- **Guarantees:** Patient's information is successfully updated in the ImmuniMate Address Book System.
+- **Guarantees:** Patient's information is successfully updated in the IMS.
 - **Basic Flow:**
     1. Healthcare worker chooses to update a certain patient’s certain information.
     2. IMS validates the new content.